BodduRaviteja/MNISTImageRecognition/README.md

 # MNISTImageRecognition
-In this project a Convolutional Neural Network is implemented to classify the Hand-written digits
+In this project a Le-Net CNN is implemented and trained to classify the Hand-written digits.
 # Pipeline
 1. Downloading MNIST dataset
 2. Splitting train and test data